- The World’s 5 Best Buddha Statues

 Pretentious Genius of Luang Pu

 The statues in the park would appear to be centuries old.
 However, their construction was actually begun more recently in 1958.
-Therefore, when compared to the most venerable Buddha statues such as the Leshan Buddha, his statues are really a bit impetuous.
+Therefore, when compared to the most venerable Buddha statue such as the Leshan Buddha, his statues are really a bit impetuous.
 However, the sculptors who were working under Luang Pu were all novices!
 This is a testament to the great skill of the grand master.
 As a result, he carries the honorific title of Bunleua Sulilat.
 This means “venerable grandfather”.

 The Levity and Originality of Luang Pu